GianfilippoBellin/game-of-life/README.md

 ## Development server

-On Windows 10
+On Windows 10 installl WSL https://docs.microsoft.com/it-it/windows/wsl/install

-Download Visual Studio Code https://code.visualstudio.com/
+sudo apt-get install -y nodejs

-Install Node.js and NPM from Browser
+`sudo apt-get update`

-The system should display the Node.js version installed on your system.
-You can do the same for NPM:
+`sudo apt-get upgrade`

-Open a command prompt (or PowerShell), and enter the following: node -v
+`curl -fsSL https://deb.nodesource.com/setup_14.x | sudo -E bash -`

-npm -v
+`sudo apt-get install -y nodejs`

-Run in the Visual Studio Code terminal `npm install -g @angular/cli`
+`npm install -g @angular/cli`

-Run `ng serve` for a dev server.
+In the directory `game-of-life` Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Instruction to play
 This project is a realization of Conway's Game of Life with Angular